JonathanCoe/bitseal/README.md

 Notes
 ---------------
 + At this stage Bitseal should NOT be considered to be secure, and therefore should be used for testing purposes only.
 Please take this warning seriously!
-+ Some parts of Bitseal include, are based on, or are reliant upon software written by others, including [Jonathan Warren](https://github.com/Atheros1), [Sebastian Schmidt](https://github.com/ISibboI), [Tim Roes](https://github.com/timroes), [Roberto Tyley](https://github.com/rtyley), the [bitcoinj](https://github.com/bitcoinj/bitcoinj) developers, and the [Bouncy Castle](https://www.bouncycastle.org/java.html) developers.
++ Some parts of Bitseal include, are based on, or are reliant upon software written by others, including [Jonathan Warren](https://github.com/Atheros1), [Sebastian Schmidt](https://github.com/ISibboI), [Tim Roes](https://github.com/timroes), [Roberto Tyley](https://github.com/rtyley), the [bitcoinj](https://github.com/bitcoinj/bitcoinj) developers, the [Bouncy Castle](https://www.bouncycastle.org/java.html) developers, and the [Guardian Project](https://guardianproject.info/) developers.
 This is noted in the source code where applicable.
 + I have set up a few default servers which can be used for testing purposes.
 Anyone is free to set up and use their own.
 The server application is a slightly modified copy of [PyBitmessage](https://github.com/bitmessage/pybitmessage).
 + See also the repositories [bitseal-server](https://github.com/JonathanCoe/bitseal-server) and [bitseal-tests](https://github.com/JonathanCoe/bitseal-tests).